CALCULATE YOUR SIP RETURNS

 Using PE Ratios To Determine Investment Strategies

 PE ratios help in share selection.
 A low trailing P/E of a promising company’s stock could be an excellent investment.
-While a high P/E usually indicates that the price is overvalued compared to the company’s earnings.
+A high P/E usually indicates that the price is overvalued compared to the company’s earnings.

 However, if the economy is booming, a high ratio does not mean the shares are overpriced, as the overall market sentiment is positive.
 So, while P/E ratios are used to select stocks, careful estimation and relative assessment of the total ratio reap profits in the long run.

-Also, did you know that some companies have a Negative P/E ratio?
-And why do they?
-A negative P/E ratio happens when a company has negative earnings or loses money.
-If a company’s earnings per share is lower than zero, then the stock can have a negative P/E ratio.
+Also, some companies have a Negative P/E ratio, which happens when a company has negative earnings or loses money.
+If a company’s earnings per share are lower than zero, then the stock can have a negative P/E ratio.
 Any company (big/small) can have a negative P/E ratio.
-However, if any company has a consistent negative P/E ratio then it is not generating enough money.
+However, if any company has a consistent negative P/E ratio, then it is not generating enough money.

 PE ratios could vary from industry to industry.
-A possible way of determining if a sector or industry is overpriced is when the average PE ratio of all the organisations in that sector or industry has values much more than the historical P/E average.
+A possible way of determining if a sector or industry is overpriced is when the average P/E ratio of all the organisations in that sector or industry is much more than the historical P/E average.

-• Industry Variability: Different industries have different PE norms.
-A high PE in one industry might be normal, while it’s considered low in another.
-Comparing PE ratios across industries can be misleading.
+• Industry variability: Different industries have different PE norms.
+A high PE in one industry might be normal, while the same PE might be considered high in another industry where lower ratios are typical.

 • Volatility: Stock prices and earnings can fluctuate, making PE ratios inconsistent.
 A temporary earnings dip or surge can distort the ratio.